conig/msemtools/README.md

 The purpose of ‘msemtools’ (metaSEM tools) is to help run meta-analyses with metaSEM efficiently.
-The project is new and is in beta.
-Please report any bugs
+This project should be considered to be in Beta.
+Please report any issues.

 Installation
 ------------